microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationclass-post-module.md

 Create a new [module](../resources/educationmodule.md) in a [class](../resources/educationclass.md).

 Only teachers in a class can create a module.
-Modules start in the `draft` state, which means that students won't see the modules until publication.
+Modules start in the `draft` state, which means that students can't see the modules until publication.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]